KennySoh/Technical-Interview/README.md

 A class should have one, and only one, reason to change.
 ![images](https://github.com/KennySoh/Technical-Interview/blob/master/encapsulations.PNG)

-// Current Design
-3 Differemt Organisation, calls 3 Seperatable Methods ( Non-compartmentalised , any changes might affect other codes)
+// Current Functions Have Responsibility to 3 diff organisation (CEO,CFO,CTO) 3 Different Organisation, calls 3 Seperatable Methods ( Non-compartmentalised , any changes might affect other codes)